by Niklas Göransson

 Alas, Olav didn’t seem too keen on the idea of recording without R, and the band has been dormant since.

 – I understand where he’s coming from, but to me it hardly matters who performs on the album as long as it’s done in accordance with the key players’ intentions.
 For instance, I don’t think anyone in the band performed on every single song on “Race of Cain” – and this didn’t matter one bit.
 Once FORGOTTEN WOODS rears its ugly head again, it might be with some material from that period.
 It all comes down to what the general mood is at the time.

 – Members come and go, mostly go – it’s not especially important.
 While I’m still very pleased with how that album turned out I feel there were too many cooks involved, an abundance of toes to avoid stepping on.
-Too many compromises, and this will never happen again.
+Too many compromises, something which will never happen again.

 Ah, I was getting to this.
-I read how the inclusion of a song called “Third Eye (New Creature)” led to the severance of FORGOTTEN WOODS’ multi-year collaboration with German underground label No Colours Records.
+The inclusion of a song called “Third Eye (New Creature)” led to the severance of FORGOTTEN WOODS’ multi-year collaboration with German underground label No Colours Records.

 Fortunately, they had taken special care pertaining to certain aspects of their contract.

-– The financial arrangement, which was somewhat dubious to put it mildly, we could overlook for the most part.
+– We could, for the most part, overlook the somewhat dubious financial arrangement.
 What actually mattered, to me anyway, was having one hundred percent artistic control and always retaining the rights to our material.
 This was always non-negotiable.